Skip to main content

 Flora Ecosystems

-The park's most ecologically significant plant community is the Andean wax palm (Ceroxylon quindiuense) forest, Colombia's national tree and one of the world's tallest palms, which reaches 60 meters in height.
-These towering palms are critical nesting trees for the yellow-eared parrot and represent a globally threatened ecosystem.
+The park's most ecologically significant plant community is the Andean wax palm (Ceroxylon quindiuense) forest, Colombia's national tree and the world's tallest palm, which can exceed 60 metres in height.
+[1] These towering palms are critical nesting trees for the yellow-eared parrot and represent a globally threatened ecosystem.
 Páramo vegetation above the cloud forest features frailejón (Espeletia spp.) communities, bunch grasses, cushion plants, and peat bogs.
 Cloud forest is species-rich in epiphytes, with hundreds of orchid and bromeliad species.
 The wax palm forests are now considered critically endangered nationally, making their protection in Urrao internationally significant.

 Geology